CarneAtlas

 🇩🇪GermanyRoastbeef (Bife de chorizo)Same anatomical cut as German 'Roastbeef' (the strip loin).

-Find Bife de chorizo near you
+Find Bife de chorizo or its closest English equivalent

 TenderloinRoundBottom SirloinRibPlateChuckShort LoinBrisketFlankSirloinShankShank